GiGurra/dynamic/README.md

 Don't put the same field in both static and dynamic.
 It makes for a bad day when it comes to consistency.

+## Why?

+In my case I want to write GCP configuration backup tools that download all the inventory metadata and configuration, and push them to git as my backup place :).
+IAC is nice, but will probably rarely be 100%, so I use this as a complement.

+In short, I use this to always get all the data when backing up:
+* dns config
+* load balancer config
+* iap config
+* job config
+* service config
+* etc

 ## Examples

 Copy-pasta from test code